Signs and symptoms of hypothermia may include:

 These herbs may help prevent hypothermia.
 DO NOT give herbs or supplements to anyone who already has hypothermia.

 People with mild hypothermia usually recover with no lasting damage.
 However, people with moderate-to-severe hypothermia can face serious complications and even death.
 Children are more likely to recover from severe hypothermia than adults.
-The death rate for hypothermia in the elderly is about 50%.
+The death rate for hypothermia in older people is about 50%.

 There are many possible complications from hypothermia, including: